Application of Bootstrap to $\theta$-term: Bootstrap Analysis

 \section{Bootstrap Analysis}

 We analyze \eqref{H} via the bootstrap method and will compare the results with the analytic ones obtained in the previous section.
+The details of our numerical computation is explained in Appendix \ref{app-bootstrap}.

-In order to use the bootstrap method, we consider the following operators\footnote{ Note that we consider the operators $e^{ i mx}$ rather than $x^m$.
+First, we briefly introduce the numerical bootstrap method.
+We consider the following operators\footnote{ Note that we do not consider operators like $p^n e^{i m x}$ because they can be represented by the operators \eqref{observables} through the commutation relation and the final result would not change so much.
+Besides, we consider the operators $e^{ i mx}$ rather than $x^m$.
 This is because the operators $x^m$ are not well defined in quantum mechanics on $S^1$.
 For example, it does not satisfy $\langle [H,x] \rangle=0$ even if the state is an energy eigenstate.
 We can easily confirm it in the $a=0$ case by using \eqref{a=0}. },

 Then, we define

 where $\{ c_{nm} \}$ are constants, and $K_p$ and $K_x$ are non-negative integers.
 Since $ \langle \alpha | O^\dagger O | \alpha \rangle \ge 0$ is satisfied for any state $ | \alpha \rangle $ in this system for arbitrary well-defined operators $O$,